kalennoreth/BitburnerScripts/SPOILERS/BN3/README-BN3.md

-These scripts are designed for the corp mechanics introduced in BN3
+This folder contains scripts related to the corp mechanic introduced in BN3.